Some answers to common questions are listed below. For feature-specific FAQs, please see the menu options.

 To edit the name, gender or description, simply click on the text.
 It will transform into an editable field and will save when you click away from it.

 - Groups To edit a group, click on its name in the key to bring up the group overlay, and click the 'Edit Group' button on the right.
 You can also reach this overlay by clicking on any segment and clicking 'View entire group'.
 Within the group you can edit the name, colour and group notes, as well as setting a confidence level for all segments in the group.
-You can also delete the entire group if you need to.
+You can also delete the entire group if you need to by clicking 'Delete Group' at the bottom left of the 'Edit Group' form.
+You can also merge a group into another one by clicking the button at the bottom left of the group overlay and selecting a group to merge into.

-To delete a profile, go to your Profiles page and click the 'X' at the top right of the profile you want to delete.
+To delete a map, go to your dashboard click the 'X' at the top right of the map you want to delete.
 You will be asked to confirm before deletion.

 As you assign more segments, you might find that you want to split existing segments in order to assign parts of them to further back ancestors.
 To do this you have two options: